Getting a Learnerís Permit

 Q: What is your schoolís license number?

 A: Our license number, issued by the State of Californiaís Department of Motor Vehicles and Occupational Licensing, is 3899.
-Every year our school is audited by a DMV inspector to ensure that we meet all regulations for safety of operations and that our record keeping is in order.

 Q: Are you insured and bonded?